Automata Learning from Preference and Equivalence Queries: Empirical Results

-\boldemph{Reproducibility} \ For each reward machine specification in OfficeWorld and CraftWorld, we run \ouralgorithm{} 100 times to obtain 100 learned reward machines per ground truth reward machine.
-We measure and evaluate correctness based on the empirical statistics of the learned reward machines.

-We evaluate correctness of \ouralgorithm{}, given a sampling based teacher, in two ways: (1) empirical probability that the learned reward machine is isomorphic to the ground truth reward machine, based on classification accuracy compared to the ground truth, and (2) average policy regret under the learned reward machine.
+\boldemph{Reproducibility} \ PAC-ID \ouralgorithm{} was run 100 times per ground truth reward machine.
+We measure correctness based on (1) empirical probability that the learned RM is isomorphic to the ground truth RM, based on classification accuracy, and (2) average policy regret between the learned RM policy and the ground truth RM policy.